 Designed in collaboration with American Indian Graduate Center’s (AIGC) and AIGC's alumni Brittany Gene, Maka Monture and Janelle Cronin, the limited-edition blanket honors the organization’s 50-year legacy of AIGC funding Native students from over 500 tribes in 50 states.
 Featuring elements that are representative of the Tlingit, Mohawk and Navajo people — the tribes of the three artists — the design is a testament to the diversity of Native students that benefit from the $15 million of scholarships AIGC awards each year.
+You can purchase this Turtle Wool Blanket from the American Indian Graduate Center HERE.

 “As a member of Indian Country and a student of science, the influences from nature such as the delicate floral patterns depict their existence and growth in the harshest of environments, which is very much the identity of Native women across the nation,” said Janelle Cronin, blanket design artist and AIGC Development Assistant.
 “The inclusion of the geometric designs brings expression of identity and represents a contemporary presence within the modern world.
 I found the unity between the style of designs a reflection of my own complex identity: a Navajo woman, student of science, and Water Protector of Indian Country.”